JulianWDev/MetData/docs/assignments/three.md

 ---

 ### What Amsterdam will receive from tourist tax if the event lasts a week and you will have 30.000 visitors?
-We can calculate the tourist tax with a siple calculation using the airbnb data.
+We can calculate the tourist tax with a simple calculation using the airbnb data.
 (City of Amsterdam, n.d.).
 ```python
 # In amsterdam the tax is 3 euros and we assume a stay of 6 night since the arrival and depature day would be included in the 7
 tourist_tax = 3 * 30000 * 6